grbl-IO/grbl-IO/README.md

 It should be suitable for CNC, 3D printing, laser cutting and other applications
 The current efforts are to create various extensions for the operation of FluidNC http://wiki.fluidnc.com/

+# designs
+Several designs are being considered to operate the various machines and applications.

 # first function in separate repo
 https://github.com/PatrikRindlisbacher/grbl-Status-light-tower-M5-Atom-Matrix
 !!!!
 The Light Tower is already supported by 3 boards.